ivadomed/lumbar-classification-rsna-challenge-2024/README.md

 Then we will be able to train and apply the classifying heads from the other branches.

+We aim to finally obtain the final following patches classifying the three different pathologies :
+    - __T1w and T2w sagittal patches for both right and left NFN__
+    - __T2w axial patches for right and left SS__
+    - __T2w axial patches for SCS__

 Files can contain commented lines of code for importations on kaggle notebooks at their beginning.
 You will need to run those to replicate the preprocesing in a kaggle notebook.